jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/API.md

     release-3.1.1.rc2-frinx

 ### Backwards compatibility
-Backwards compatibility of Frinx Postman collections:
+Backwards compatibility of FRINX Postman collections:
-`Infrastructure`        - Works with all releases of Carbon, Boron, Beryllium Frinx ODL
+`Infrastructure`        - Works with all releases of Carbon, Boron, Beryllium FRINX ODL
-`L2VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL
+`L2VPN Service Module`  - Works with all releases of Carbon, Boron FRINX ODL
-`L3VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL
+`L3VPN Service Module`  - Works with all releases of Carbon, Boron FRINX ODL
-`Uniconfig Framework`   - Works only with corresponding version of Frinx ODL
+`Uniconfig Framework`   - Works only with corresponding version of FRINX ODL